JoeyyScott/general-gielinor-game/README.md

     + As a **user**, I want to expand my RuneScape game knowledge in an intuitve way.
     + As a **user**, I want to be able to view and use the site on any device.
     + As a **user**, I want to see other work the site owner has created.
-    + As a **user**, I want to be able contact the site owner with any queries I have about the site.
+    + As a **user**, I want to be able contact the site owner with any questions I would like to see added.
     + As a **user**, I want to be able to navigate through the whole site smoothly.
     + As a **user**, I want to know if my guess was correct or not and why.
     + As a **user**, I want a way to initiate the game on my action.